llvm/Community.o/content/wict-meetups/content.md

  highlights individuals for their contributions to the compiler, programming languages, and tools field and offers continued discussions concluding each event.

-* Stay tuned for more information about registering for this series.

 This series is organized by The Women in Compilers and Tools (WiCT) working group.
 This working group is composed of volunteers in the LLVM community